clarkhaz1988/Portfolio/README.md

 **Technology**: Mysql, Excel

-**Results** "Electrical system failure" was the most common component failure and "Chrysler" had the most failures of any manufacturer.
+**Results**: "Electrical system failure" was the most common component failure and "Chrysler" had the most failures of any manufacturer.